fasihahmad/octopress-junkjam/source/_posts/2018-03-23-farewell-hindi-songs.markdown

 2. A wish to rewind everything:
   Give me some sunshine, give me some rain

-3. Seize the day, seie the moment: kal ho na ho
+3. Seize the day,Make your life extraordinary: kal ho na ho

 4. Can't refuse, a friend in need is a friend indeed:
    Tere jaisa yaar kahaa

+ 5. For all the last bench day dreamers:
+    Papa kehte hain bada naam karega

 5. for the beautiful relation that friendship is:
    Yaaron dosti badi hi haseen hai